-In our modal analysis, we simulate realistic district plans under the scenario that map drawers only have access to one out of the three versions of population counts (the original 2010 Census, the DAS-12.2, or the DAS-4.5).
-Congressional district simulations were conducted with the SMC redistricting sampler of \cite{mcca:imai:20}, except for the Louisiana House of Representatives Districts for East Baton Rouge, which were conducted with a Merge-Split-type MCMC sampler similar to that of \cite{cart:etal:19,deford2019}.
+In our modal analysis, we simulate district plans under the scenario that map drawers only have access to one out of the three versions of population counts (the original 2010 Census, the DAS-12.2, or the DAS-4.5).
+Congressional district simulations were conducted with the Sequential Monte Carlo (SMC) redistricting sampler of \cite{mcca:imai:20}, while most of the state legislative district simulations use a Merge--Split MCMC sampler building from \cite{cart:etal:19,deford2019}.
 Both of these sampling algorithms are implemented in the open-source software package \texttt{redist} \cite{kenn:etal:21}.
-All sampling diagnostics, including the number of effective samples, indicated accurate sampling and adequate sample diversity.
+The package allows simulating districts while imposing a population parity constraint so that all simulated maps are realistic.

 Mirroring enacted maps, congressional district maps were sampled so that population deviations were at most 0.1 to 1 percent, and state legislative district population deviations were at most 5 to 10 percent, depending on the state.
 We generated Monte Carlo samples until the standard diagnostics including the number of effective samples indicated accurate sampling and adequate sample diversity.
 In the state legislative district simulations in South Carolina with over 100 districts and Mississippi with 52 districts, ensuring sampling diversity required running several chains of the Merge--Split algorithm in parallel, initiated from a sample generated from \cite{mcca:imai:20}.